 After a culturally insensitive promotional video and leaked messages from Dolce & Gabbana’s co-founder Stefano Gabbana, D&G now find themselves in a controversial news storm.

-The D&G Shanghai runway show set to run on November 21 and feature 500 looks was cancelled last minute by the Shanghai government, celebrity brand ambassadors are calling quits on their affiliation with the brand and China’s biggest e-commerce platforms Tmall, JD.com, Xiaohongshu and Secco have removed D&G products from their sites.
+The D&G Shanghai runway show set to run on November 21 and feature 500 looks was cancelled last minute by the Shanghai government; celebrity brand ambassadors are calling quits on their affiliation with the brand; China’s biggest e-commerce platforms Tmall, JD.com, Xiaohongshu and Secco have removed D&G products from their sites.
 If you’re having trouble keeping up, let us break it down for you.

 View this post on Instagram